Trump’s Amazing International Role Model: Rodrigo Duterte - The Globalist

 Next on the list of friends to be rightfully frightened are the Europeans.
 The specter of an arbitrary new tariff wall threatens to undo 60 years of U.S.-led progress towards the freer trade which has helped unite Europe as well as been a driver of American global influence.

 Just to add insult to threats to Europe, Trump for good measure casts doubts on NATO.
-Only the Brits, with Teresa May and Boris Johnson desperate for some way out of their Brexit cul de sac, are likely to be taken in by Trump’s unilateralist trade notions.
+Only the Brits, with Theresa May and Boris Johnson desperate for some way out of their Brexit cul de sac, are likely to be taken in by Trump’s unilateralist trade notions.

 For the U.S.’s partners in the Asia/Pacific, Trump’s ditching of TPP was another insult.
 The project had many flaws and may have stalled anyway, but its brutal killing sent a message of contempt to such diverse actors as Japan, Malaysia, Vietnam and Australia.